-A selection of the songs, recipes, stories are included here, along with a fun lesson in playing the spoons so that you can take yourself and your guests on this immersive cultural journey tonight!
+A selection of the songs, recipes, stories are included here, along with a fun lesson in playing the spoons so that you can replicate this journey at your own home, .

-It’s your lucky day: a two-for-one special for this Cultures Capsule!
+It’s your lucky day: a two-for-one special for this Cultures Capsules portrait!

 This first, free Spotify playlist captures the essence of that cold night in March.
 It includes some of the songs he played that night, plus some extra songs to continue the grooves.
 He chose to end the evening in the same way the Vance Family reunions do: with all attendees in a circle, singing lively versions of “Amazing Grace” and “Will the Circle be Unbroken.”
 Not included are some very moving original songs that you will have to experience the next time we host this show.